Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 *"Sister Shoo, this is Shipfather Yefrig.
 I fear the worst is happening, Sister.
 Gao is under attack."*

-On her screen, Allison saw Xiù’s head bow bitterly for a moment. *"...Shipfather Yefrig...I feared as much.
+On her screen, Allison saw Xiù’s head bow bitterly for a moment. *"...Shipfather Yefrig...
+I feared as much.
 How quickly can we be cleared to approach?"*

 *"We shall intercept and escort you.
 Sit tight."*